DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 4) The RECEIVING DEVICE decrypts the DATA to get the original PACKET and then forwards the original PACKET to it’s DESTINATION

-- In a “SITE-TO-SITE” VPN, a TUNNEL is formed only between TWO TUNNEL ENDPOINTS (for example, the TWO ROUTERS connected to the INTERNET)
+- In a “SITE-TO-SITE” VPN, a TUNNEL is formed only between TWO TUNNEL ENDPOINTS (for example, the two routers connected to the INTERNET)
 - All OTHER DEVICES in each site DO NOT need to create a VPN for themselves.
-They can send unencrypted DATA to their site’s ROUTER, which will ENCRYPT it and FORWARD it in the TUNNEL as described above.
+They can send unencrypted DATA to their site’s router, which will ENCRYPT it and FORWARD it in the TUNNEL as described above.

 ---